Azure/azure-relay-bridge/README.md

-Since the tool helps with scenarios not dissimilar to SSH tunnels (but without requiring peer-to-peer connectivity) the command line syntax of *azbridge* uses elements that resemble SSH's equivalent tunnel functionality, especially the -L and -R arguments.
+Since the tool helps with scenarios not dissimilar to SSH tunnels (but without requiring peer-to-peer connectivity) the command line syntax of *azbridge* uses elements that resemble SSH's equivalent tunnel functionality, especially the -L and -T arguments.
 The key difference to SSH is that *azbridge* always binds sockets to an Azure Relay name, and that Azure Relay acts as the identifier for the tunnel and as network rendezvous point.